 Griffin is incorporated in Bermuda, a jurisdiction which does not have a formal overarching corporate governance code.
 Under common law in Bermuda, shareholders are entitled to have the affairs of the Company conducted in accordance with general law and the Company’s memorandum of association and bye-laws.
 Nevertheless, the Company and its directors having reviewed and considered the various corporate governance codes and have adopted the Corporate Governance Code published by the UK Quoted Company Alliance and the principles contained therein (“QCA”).
 In effect, the directors continue to seek to add value, manage risks and minimise costs to ensure the long term sustainability of the Company and its business.

-The board of directors (the”Board”) includes a number of non-executive directors who, with the exception of Adam Usdan, are considered to be independent as their shareholdings are less than 0.2% of the Company’s issued share capital and are free from any business or other relationship which could materially interfere with the exercise of their independent judgement.
+The board of directors (the”Board”) includes two non-executive directors, one of which in the Board’s judgement is considered to be independent and free from any business or other relationship which could materially interfere with the exercise of their independent judgement as their shareholdings are less than 0.2% of the Company’s issued share capital.
 The Board meets regularly and is responsible for the overall strategy of the Group, its performance, management and major financial matters.
 All directors are subject to re-appointment annually at each annual general meeting of the Company’s shareholders.

 The Board has formally established an audit committee and a remuneration committee.
-In view of the size of the Company and stability of the Board of directors and senior executives, a nomination committee has not been established but will be appointed as the need arises.
+In view of the size of the Company and stability of the Board of directors and senior executives, a nomination committee, as recommended by the QCA Code, has not been established but will be appointed as the need arises.